commontoolsinc/RFC/rfc/sigil.md

 #### Resolution Behavior

-For objects: Merges source fact data with additions, with additions taking precedence.
+For objects: Merges all sources in order, with later sources taking precedence over earlier ones when keys conflict.
-For arrays: Concatenates source fact data with additional items.
+For arrays: Concatenates all sources in order.
+Sigils in the sources array are resolved first, then the resolved values are merged/concatenated with literal values.

 #### Example